InstallAndUse/Daily/networking/cisco/cisco-asa-5505.md

 hostname(config-dns-server-group)# name-server 10.1.1.5 192.168.1.67 209.165.201.6

-# disable call-home function

-# Enable Management Access with ASDM
+# if needed, Enable Management Access with ASDM
 # [Location of ASDM image on the ASA]
 ASA(config)# asdm image disk0:/asdm-647.bin
 # [Enable the http server on the device ]